 At the base level, you want to make sure that all of your lights get plugged in so that you can use them.
-You may have a traditional theatre with a dimmer rack, or you may have a mix of LED’s that don’t use dimmers and conventional lights that are controlled back dimmer packs.
+You may have a traditional theatre with a dimmer rack, or you may have LED’s.

 For the conventional lights – you’ve got to get everything plugged into a dimmer.
 If you have equal or more dimmers than lights, this is easy – plug one light into each dimmer!

 If you have more lights than dimmers, then you’ll need to “two-fer” or patch 2 circuits to one dimmer, and you need to make sure your dimmer can handle the wattage load!

 At this point, if you’ve got a modern console, you need to tell the console what lights you have, and it will give you the DMX addresses as it patches the lights.

 For LED’s, the dimmer rack, and dimmer packs, you’ll need to set the DMX address.

 You’ll also want to wire your LED’s into DMX as well – here’s how!